bashthat/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops
-printf() "hello world"
+print("hello world")

-this is a directory on the use of the schebang, and developing a shell enviornment
+#this is a directory on the use of the schebang, and developing a shell enviornment